SEIKO EPSON COR/ADR (OTCMKTS:SEKEY) Downgraded by Jefferies Financial Group to Hold

-SEIKO EPSON COR/ADR (OTCMKTS:SEKEY) was downgraded by equities researchers at Jefferies Financial Group from a “buy” rating to a “hold” rating in a report issued on Monday, The Fly reports.
+Jefferies Financial Group lowered shares of SEIKO EPSON COR/ADR (OTCMKTS:SEKEY) from a buy rating to a hold rating in a research report sent to investors on Monday morning, The Fly reports.

-SEKEY has been the topic of a number of other research reports.
-Zacks Investment Research upgraded SEIKO EPSON COR/ADR from a “sell” rating to a “hold” rating in a report on Wednesday, December 4th.
-Goldman Sachs Group lowered SEIKO EPSON COR/ADR from a “buy” rating to a “neutral” rating in a research report on Friday, September 20th.
+A number of other equities research analysts have also issued reports on SEKEY.
+Goldman Sachs Group lowered shares of SEIKO EPSON COR/ADR from a buy rating to a neutral rating in a report on Friday, September 20th.
+Zacks Investment Research upgraded shares of SEIKO EPSON COR/ADR from a sell rating to a hold rating in a research report on Wednesday, December 4th.

 Seiko Epson Corporation, together with its subsidiaries, develops, manufactures, sells, and provides services for products in the printing solutions, visual communications, wearable and industrial products, and other businesses in Japan, the United States, China, and internationally.
 Its Printing Solutions segment provides inkjet printers, serial impact dot matrix printers, page printers, color image scanners, large-format inkjet printers, industrial inkjet printing systems, printers for use in POS systems, label printers and related consumables, office papermaking systems, personal computers, and others.